BielRoig/hfeb-guide/content/docs/core-lines/_index.md

 </div>

 1. Start with Survival and Shapeshifter in play
-2. Discard Phyrexian Devourer to Survival
+2. <i class="ms ms-g ms-cost"></i> Discard Phyrexian Devourer to Survival
-3. Activate Shifter/Devourer X times until it has enough counters.
-Let each activation resolve before the next to minimize interaction windows
+3. Activate Shifter/Devourer X times until it has enough counters<br>
+   *Let each activation resolve before the next to minimize interaction windows*
-4. Discard Triskelion to Survival
+5. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival
-5. Activate Shifter/Triskelion removing counters and shooting the opponent
+6. Shoot the opponent with Shifter/Triskelion

 > With all pieces in hand and in play the opponent has no chance to interact.
-Just be sure to have enough CMC left in the deck to kill — this is not infinite damage!
+Just be sure to have enough CMC left in the deck to kill: this is not infinite damage!

 </div>
 </details>